julien-poivret/SSH_basic/README.md

-What if the next notice will be on server socket through outside internet connection !? nothing bad !except, this involve penal responsabillity out of the scope of a children or young student... what if my 14 years hold girl have a webcam set with a full access on internet in her bed room ?! an education of the wild world must be done. and God know that's a delicate topic... amd we cannot avoid it...
+What if the next notice will be on server socket through outside internet connection !? nothing bad !except, this involve penal responsabillity out of the scope of a children or young student... what if my 14 years hold girl have a webcam set with a full access on internet in her bed room ?! an education of the wild world must be done. and God know that's a delicate topic... and we cannot avoid it...
 So every thing comme with fear and risk in this digital and wild world...
 So caution never harm !
 ******************************************************************************************************